satish28/nmap_ai_assistant/README.md

   * --help  Show this message and exit.

 ## Commands:
-  * all    -  Performs a comprehensive Nmap scan.
   * assist  - Provides assistance and guidance based on scan results.
   * cve    -  Scans for CVE vulnerabilities.
   * exploit - Attempts to exploit identified vulnerabilities.
   * smart  -  Performs a smart Nmap scan.
+  * all - Do all the above

 ## Examples: